Auto-Generated Tests

 auto: [security] # Only security tests

-auto: [invalid security] # Both types
+auto: [invalid security] # Both invalid and security

 Example